-Your next visit will be for the second vaccination with MVA PvDBP.
-This will be 8 weeks after the first on day 56 (D56).
-As for the first vaccination, we will then need to see you to check for any side effects of the vaccine on days 57, 59, 63, 70 (D57, D59, D63, D70) and record your symptoms for 28 days.
-After these follow-ups, we would next see you on the day before the malaria challenge, around 4 weeks after the second vaccination.
-This visit will also include a review of any side effects after the 2nd vaccine.
+Your next visit will be for the third vaccination with PvDBPII in Matrix M1.
+This will be 4 weeks after the second, on day 56 (D56).
+As for the first and second vaccinations, we will then need to see you to check for any side effects of the vaccine on days 57, 59, 63 and 70 and record your symptoms for 28 days.